 4.6 Thermodynamics in Chelation

-In an aqueous medium(Manne, Kumaradoss and Iska), the copper (II) ion CuSO4 exists as the complex Hexaaquacopper (II) (Figure 2).
+In an aqueous medium (through which most copper is ingested by the body (Manne, Kumaradoss and Iska)), copper (II) ions exist as the complex Hexaaquacopper (II) (Figure 2).
 This is due to the solvation/hydration enthalpy of water being stronger than the ionic bonds in CuSO4, thus resulting in the formation of Cu-hydrated complexes like the aforementioned one.

 When a chelating agent like GA or EA approaches the complex, an associative substitution/ligand exchange mechanism comes into play as shown in Figure 8.
 This is a spontaneous reaction due to the negative Gibbs free energy for the reactions as the entropy increases due to the loss of multiple aqua ligands particles in the complex.
 Moreover, the chelate is more stable than the hydrated complex due to the aforementioned chelate effect.